 There are a few top-end handsets that you can buy for your home which cost truly silly money, most of them designed expensively and aimed at niche buyers, but BT's Premium Phone is probably the top-end of the mainstream market, and it's hugely impressive.
 The phones are really nicely designed, elegant and premium-feeling, but it's their features that win out.

 You can block callers at the press of a button, while a call-screening option lets you even force callers to identify themselves ahead of time (you can exempt your contacts, too).
 In fact, the call-blocking option is just about as extensive as you'll find anywhere, which will be perfect for some.
 For everyone else, beautiful design and great call-quality will more than do their bit, too.

-A slightly more affordable option from Panasonic, the KX-TG6622EB is still a nice phone to look at, or more accurately is a phone that will easily blend into the background in your home, which is what many people will be looking for.
+It's an affordable option from Panasonic, but the KX-TGD610B is still a nice phone to look at, or more accurately is a phone that will easily blend into the background in your home, which is what many people will be looking for.
 It's simple and easy to use, as well.

 Its soft-touch keys are easy to read and backlit for when you're flailing around in the dark, and while its display isn't exactly cutting-edge, you're still getting a great package for the price, one which will do very nicely for most users.